EvoEmo: Towards Evolved Emotional Policies for Adversarial LLM Agents in Multi-Turn Price Negotiation: Experimental Results

-\paragraph{Ablation Study} Table~\ref{tab:reward_function_comparison} shows the ablation study results on the importance of the reward function.
+Table~\ref{tab:reward_function_comparison} shows the ablation study results on the reward function.
 The ratio-based function ($\frac{b(S)}{e(S)}$) outperforms the weighted alternative ($b(S)-e(S)$), achieving very close savings while requiring substantially fewer negotiation rounds (34.6\% faster to reach agreement).
 This demonstrates its superior ability to balance financial gains with negotiation efficiency.
 Crucially, the performance gap between reward functions highlights that emotion transition dynamics significantly impact negotiation outcomes, validating emotion as a non-trivial factor in negotiation strategies.
-Further ablation study results are provided in \autoref{app:ablation} in the Appendix.